-- 1. For women, the uniform will consist of black scrub uniform top and black scrub uniform pants or black skirt (hemline not above the knee).
+1. The uniform will consist of black scrub uniform top and black scrub uniform pants or black skirt (hemline not above the knee).
 White or black socks may be worn with scrub pants.
-White or black hose or leggings must be worn with a skirt. - 2.
-For men, the uniform will consist of a black scrub uniform top and black scrub uniform pants, and white or black socks.
+White or black hose or leggings must be worn with a skirt.